 Just pour it into an airtight container and pop that in the freezer.

-Due to the fact that condensed milk has had 60% of its water removed and it has a high sugar content, it won’t freeze solid.
-It will get a considerable amount more viscous (thicker), but it will still be pourable.
+Due to the fact that condensed milk has had 60% of its water removed and has a high sugar content, it won’t freeze solid.
+It will get considerably more viscous (thicker), but it will still be pourable.

 That’s another piece of good news: the fact that your condensed will be pourable, even when frozen, means you don’t need to worry about portioning out the right amount into small containers.

 When it comes to using your sweetened condensed milk, pour out the amount you need into another airtight container, then leave that in the fridge for 2-12 hours, depending on the quantity.

 You know your condensed milk is ready to be used when it’s returned to the same runniness as before you froze it.

 Because condensed milk doesn’t go solid when frozen, it’s less likely to separate than other dairy products, like sour cream, which separates because the water turns to ice.